Overview and Assessment

 I looked at my more linear black and white life drawings.

-I thought this would make a good portrait – drawing inspiration from self portraits by Kathe Kohlwitz, Marlene Dumas and Luc Tuymans.
-I was also inspired by some photolithograps by Normal Young at a workshop at Curwen Study Centre last year and am planning to experiment with overlaying the portrait onto the texture from an abstract image from Project 2.2 to give a textured background.
+I thought this would make a good subtractive monoprint portrait – drawing compositional inspiration from self portraits by Kathe Kohlwitz, Marlene Dumas and Luc Tuymans.
+I was also inspired by some photolithograps by Norma Young at a workshop at Curwen Study Centre in 2017.
+And technical inspiration from the monoprints of Benedetto Castiglione.

 Having done one frontal drawing I was wondering how I could vary the view, and thought of doing a portrait similar to the way I often see myself – distorted in video skype where the screen is too close.
 I took some photos on my iPad and then did a large A2 charcoal sketch from these.
 Some of the early ‘mistakes’ reminded me of some of the distorted self-portraits of Tracey Emin.

-The final drawing I found quite effective – it gets my eyes when I am in a kind mood.
+The final drawing I found quite effective – it captures the expression of my eyes when I am in a kind mood.
 I then photographed the sketch and experimented with different colours and tonal range using Pixelmator on my iPad.
 I thought this image was quite doable as a back-traced monoprint on for example newsprint.
 But might possibly be a bit boring.

 The third portrait was another iPad view I often glimpse as I look down at the screen – the haughty aloof look.
-Remeniscent of some of the self-portraits of Egon Schiele, Ernst Heckel and Tracey Emin.
+Reminiscent of some of the self-portraits of Egon Schiele, Ernst Heckel and Tracey Emin.
 I did another A2 charcoal sketch from the iPad photo.
 From this I experimented with back-traced monoprint and subtractive monoprint.
-This latter I tried a ghost print on tissue paper and really liked the wrinkled pinched appearance of this.
-I then added some stronger marks in back-traced monoprint in a slightly darker colour on top for the final combination print.
-I find this a very successful print, but am not sure this same approach would work for the other two images.
-So I converted thos image into a photo-lithography film print ready to make a plate that will then be overlaid with drypoint.